Yellow Subterfuge: Reception

 Dennis Perkins of The A.V.
-Club gave the episode a C+, saying "While there are a fair amount of laughs along the way, ‘Yellow Subterfuge’ is a rushed, ramshackle enterprise, livened up by some solid Skinner-work.
-Even Bart’s teary breakdown to Homer that he had actually been trying to be good cribs liberally from the legendary “Bart Gets an F,” one of the first episodes to hint at The Simpsons’ seemingly incongruous ability to wring genuine emotion from overtly silly situations.
-It’s a damnably difficult balance to achieve—but the show used to be much better at it."
+Club gave the episode a C+, saying "While there are a fair amount of laughs along the way, 'Yellow Subterfuge' is a rushed, ramshackle enterprise, livened up by some solid Skinner-work.
+Even Bart's teary breakdown to Homer that he had actually been trying to be good cribs liberally from the legendary "Bart Gets an F," one of the first episodes to hint at The Simpsons’ seemingly incongruous ability to wring genuine emotion from overtly silly situations.
+It's a damnably difficult balance to achieve—but the show used to be much better at it."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that every line in the episode is either funny or setting one up.

 The episode received a 3.1 rating and was watched by a total of 6.85 million people, making it the most watched show on Animation Domination that night.